1,351 related texts · 28 related myths · Page 1 of 29

 The Book of Numbers (Bamidbar) is where we find this story.
 God tells Moses, "You shall take the Levites for Me, I am the Lord, in place of every firstborn among the children of Is...

-According to the Legends of the Jews, it was a sight to behold, a marvel of divine organization and shimmering glory.
-Imagine a perfect square, twelve thousand cubits on each side....
+It was a sight to behold, a marvel of divine organization and shimmering glory.
+A perfect square, twelve thousand cubits on each side.
+That's the camp.
+And right in the very heart ...

 "The entire world was created only for my sake" (Sanhedrin 37a).
 Rabbi Nachman of Breslov takes this teaching at face value: if the world exists for you, then you are responsible f...